Back to Song Library

 Can I play The Hawthorn Tree on this page?

 Yes.
-This The Hawthorn Tree page keeps the fingering chart, 3/4 phrase layout, and G note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This The Hawthorn Tree page keeps the fingering chart, 3/4 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for The Hawthorn Tree?
+Should I use letter notes or numbered notes for The Hawthorn Tree?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.